-At 9 years old, Winter wrote her first novel, a multiracial gangster drama that was as full of shit as you might expect from a four-foot white chick writing with a sparkly biro.
+Winter wrote her first novel at age 9.
+It was a multiracial gangster drama as full of shit as you might expect from a four-foot white chick writing with a Thundercats biro.
 That was also the age at which Winter was first published, with her elementary-school poem about a lonely scarecrow printed in the town newspaper between roadwork announcements.

 Winter Bel is a pseudonym.
-Under her primary alias 'Lexia Snowe', the same woman writes thriller fiction and screenplays, and makes films.
-You can read more about Lexia Snowe at LexiaSnowe.com
+Under her other alias 'Lexia Snowe', the same woman writes thriller fiction and screenplays.
+You can read more about Lexia Snowe projects at LexiaSnowe.com

 Winter Bel Newsletter

-Get updates about Winter Bel's novel 'After The Angels' and poetry collection 'Passengers', as well as new short stories and other projects by Winter Bel.
+Get updates on Winter Bel's novel 'After The Angels', short story collection 'Hard Place Rock', and poetry collection 'Passengers', as well as news about other projects by Winter Bel.
 Newsletter will tickle your inbox approximately every month (intense months of writing may be silent!).